google/skia/site/user/api/usingBookmaker.md

 Each method must contain either one or more examples or markup indicating that there is no example.

-After editing is complete, searching for "" should fail, assuming "" is not the perfect word to use in a description or example!
+After editing is complete, searching for "incomplete" should fail, assuming "incomplete" is not the perfect word to use in a description or example!

 <a name='Adding_Documentation'></a>